 This gives you 33 available harpoon slots by default (0-9 and a-i, l-t, v-z), or all 36 slots (0-9 and a-z) when using the Shift override.

-Quick Workspace Slots Mode
+Workspace Switching Mode

-When quick_workspace_slots is enabled in options.json:
+When digit_slot_mode is "workspaces" in options.json:

 - Alt+1-9 - Always switches directly to workspaces 1-9 (regardless of current tab)